AndreaN33/EECS301-Lab2/Lab2-Guide/HDL-StarterGuide.md

 The main difference between the two languages is syntax.
 The Verilog language was based on [**C**](https://en.wikipedia.org/wiki/C_(programming_language)) whereas VHDL was based on [**Pascal**](https://en.wikipedia.org/wiki/Pascal_(programming_language)) (or [ADA](https://en.wikipedia.org/wiki/Ada_(programming_language))).
 The examples in this document highlight the similarities in structure while showing the differences in syntax between the two languages.

-The remainder of this document will describe basic [HDL Constructs](#hdl-constructs), with both Verilog and VHDL examples, and provide an [FPGA Component Reference](#fpga-component-reference) for the elements needed for the Lab 2 Project design.
+The remainder of this document will describe basic [HDL Constructs](#hdl-constructs), with both Verilog and VHDL examples, and provide an [FPGA Component Reference](#fpga-component-reference) for the elements needed for this and later Lab Project designs.

 ---